Piedmont Coastal Repeater Network (PCRN) FAQ

 Q: What is PCRN?

-A: PCRN is a network of 2 Meter Amateur Radio repeaters which are capable of being linked together when necessary for emergency communications and routine Amateur communications.
-Some of the repeaters are owned and operated by PCRN and others are affiliated with but owned by others or by clubs.
+A: PCRN is a network of Amateur Radio repeaters that are capable of being linked together when necessary for emergency communications and routine amateur communications.
+Some of the repeaters are owned and operated by PCRN and others are affiliated with PCRN but owned by others or by clubs.

-Q: Where does PCRN get its money to operate?
+Q: Where does PCRN get its funds to operate?

-A: Largely, funding comes from the pocket of the founder, Danny Hampton, K4ITL.
-There are "Supporting Members" of the organization who make annual donations to the cause to help keep it going.
+A: Largely, funding comes from the founder, Danny Hampton, K4ITL.
+There are “Supporting Members” of the organization who make annual donations to the cause to help keep it going.

-Q: Why would anyone want to contribute money to PCRN if the repeaters are open?
+Q: Why would anyone want to contribute funds to PCRN if the repeaters are open?

 A: Well, the Amateur Radio tradition is to help support at least one repeater - usually, the one used most often.
-Many repeaters are supported by clubs who own and operate them and their members are considered supporters.
-PCRN is not a "club" but, in some respects, operates like one.
-We have established a "Supporting Membership" structure under which we supply detailed usage information to those who support us with a minimum donation of $20 per year.
-The information package consists of a tale of access codes for the repeaters in the network, access to the autopatch on any repeater in the local area of the supporter and irregular newsletters with update information as it becomes available.
+Many repeaters are supported by clubs that owns and operates them and their members are considered supporters.
+PCRN is not a “club” but, in some respects, operates like one.
+We have established a “Supporting Membership” structure under which we supply detailed usage information to those who support us with a minimum donation of $20 per year.
+The information package consists of a list of access codes for all the linked repeaters in the network, with updated information as it becomes available.

 Q: How do I become a Supporting Member?